ficusio/openresty/README.md

 No-daemon mode is needed to allow host OS' service manager, like `systemd`, or [Docker itself](http://docs.docker.com/engine/reference/commandline/cli/#restart-policies) to detect that NginX has exited and restart the container.
 Otherwise in-container service manager would be required.

-Error log is redirected to `stderr` to simplify debugging and log collection with tools like [progruim/logspout](https://github.com/gliderlabs/logspout).
+Error log is redirected to `stderr` to simplify debugging and log collection with [Docker logging drivers](https://docs.docker.com/engine/reference/logging/overview/) or tools like [logspout](https://github.com/gliderlabs/logspout).

 If you wish to run it with different command-line options, you can add `CMD` directive to your Dockerfile.
 It will override the command provided in this image.
 Another option is to pass a command to `docker run` directly: